cylc/cylc-admin/docs/practices-prompts.md

 using the new GUI from the old.

-3. Can we provide guidance &/or training in the later stages, before the official vesion release, to (at least) these users?
+3. Can we provide guidance &/or training in the later stages, before the official version release, to (at least) these users?